marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicadd.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_ADD, Atomic subroutine, add

 .. _atomic_add:

-.. index:: ATOMIC_ADD

-.. index:: Atomic subroutine, add

 ATOMIC_ADD --- Atomic ADD operation
 ***********************************